EAN-13 vs EAN-8: Which Product Barcode Do You Need?

 At minimum allowed magnification (80%):

-That 8.5mm width reduction at minimum size is significant on a lipstick tube, a single-serve yogurt cup, a chewing gum pack, or a small cosmetics container.
+That 8.5mm width reduction at minimum size makes a real difference on a lipstick tube, a single-serve yogurt cup, a chewing gum pack, or a small cosmetics container.
 If 30mm of flat, printable surface isn't available, EAN-13 doesn't fit and EAN-8 is the answer.

 When EAN-13 Fits (Almost Always)